About

 Research agenda

-The rise of artificial intelligence adds a transformative data dimension to the traditional water–energy nexus, redefining how we understand and sustain environmental systems.
-My research addresses this paradigm by integrating multiscale modeling, data-driven analytics, and physicochemical membrane technologies to couple contaminant removal, thermal control, and intelligent process operation.
-Together, these approaches form a unified framework for resilient and sustainable infrastructures that safeguard human and ecosystem health in the digital age.
+The rise of artificial intelligence introduces a transformative capability to the traditional water–energy nexus: the realization of the digital twin.
+My research addresses this paradigm by integrating multiscale modeling, data-driven analytics, and physicochemical membrane technologies to seamlessly couple physical separation and thermal control with virtual intelligence.
+This synthesis creates a unified framework for resilient infrastructures, where predictive insights drive adaptive operations to safeguard human and ecosystem health in the digital age.

 Water